Minnesota Monsters

 The Minnesota Monsters were an indoor football team based in Falcon Heights, Minnesota.
 The Monsters were charter members of the original Professional Indoor Football League (PIFL) in 1998.
 The Monsters franchise was owned by Robert and Joann Edwards.
-The team office was based in Minneapolis-St. Paul, Minnesota, and played their games at Warner Coliseum on the Minnesota State Fairgrounds.
+The team office was based in Minneapolis-St. Paul, Minnesota, and played their games at the Coliseum on the Minnesota State Fairgrounds.
 The team colors were: Blue, Black, and White/Gold.
 The Monsters were coached by Ron Simmons for the few PIFL games they did participate in.

 The Monsters played two preseason PIFL games in '98.
 Both were victories at home: